EAR CROPPING AND TAIL DOCKING

-Most breeders do tails and dewclaws at home, not to save vet
+Most dog breeders do tails and dewclaws at home, not to save vet

-bills, but because it is quicker, easier (especially on the
+bills, but because it is quicker and easier (especially on the

-dam!) and breeders can more accurately fit tail length to breed and adult structure.
+dam!)
+Breeders can more accurately fit tail length to breed and adult structure.
 But here's

 an example of what breeders face - New York Assembly bill